k2la/pptgrep/README.md

 # pptgrep

-This tool can search `ppt` files which have an input word.
+This tool can search `pptx` files which have an input word.

 ## Installation
 ```